QR3.4.3 What is a Photon?

 Figure 3.1.1 One fundamental process gives all electro-magnetic waves

-To sum up, one core process (1), distributed (2), more or less between client points (3), can give electro-magnetic waves (4), that are passed on at the speed of light (5).
-The rotation process spreads as a sine wave, and can divide more or less to give any light wave length.
-Shorter wave lengths make each point run faster, while longer wave lengths make each point run slower.
+In Figure 3.11, one core process (1), is distributed (2) more or less between client points (3), to give electro-magnetic waves (4), that are passed on at the speed of light (5).
+The core process is a rotation that spreads as a sine wave, and can divide to give any light wave length.
+Shorter wave lengths run each point faster, while longer wave lengths run each point slower.

 As the process spreads, new points begin the process, but as they start, those at the rear are finishing.
 Each network cycle, the wave spreads to new points, leaving those behind to run to completion.
 As new points begin, others finish, so the total server demand per photon stays the same.
 Every photon in the electro-magnetic spectrum, whether a radio wave or an X-ray, is then the same process distributed more or less.
-This core process is also the null process of space, so light is, in effect, space on the move
+This process is also the null process of space, so light is, in effect, space on the move

 Next